astrophpeter/ImageCutoutTools/README.md

 # ImageCutoutTools
-python code to get image cutouts from various surveys
+python code to get image cutouts from various surveys, eventually for the web app